Steelhead are one of America’s most popular game fish. They taste delicious, can grow very large and are fierce fighters on the rod.

 Unlike salmon, steelhead don’t necessarily have to die after spawning.

-Still, many also survive the ordeal, head back to the ocean, and then return one or two years later to spawn again.
+However, most will survive the ordeal, head back to the ocean or the Great Lakes, and then return one or two years later to spawn again.

-The percentage of repeat spawners varies heavily from river to river and depends on many factors, including:
+The percentage of repeat spawners can vary from river to river and depends on many factors, including:

 Generally speaking, the more favorable all these conditions are, the more fish are likely to survive the spawn and return to saltwater.